armory/docs/content/en/docs/armory-admin/caching-agents-config.md

 |`redis.poll.error-interval-seconds`|Default time for when to run caching agents after an execution fails|30
 |`redis.poll.timeout-seconds`|Maximum time to hold a lock of an agent execution.
 If an agent takes longer to finish that this, it's possible to have concurrent executions of the same agent|300

-### Considerations
+## Considerations

 * Using the SQL scheduler has [known issues](https://github.com/spinnaker/spinnaker/issues/5829) where some agents may not be running in some versions of Spinnaker.
-* The setting for `max-concurrent-agents` is directly correlated with how much cpu and memory clouddriver needs to cache infrastructure.
-Higher values will make each replica to consume more resources, but it will also make it possible to reduce the time spent caching all infrastructure.
+* The setting for `max-concurrent-agents` is directly correlated with how much CPU and memory Clouddriver needs to cache infrastructure.
+Higher values make each replica consume more resources.
+Higher values also make it possible for Clouddriver to reduce the time spent caching all infrastructure.